ossf/tac/process/working-group-lifecycle.md

 * Meet on a regular cadence.
 Meetings are public, recorded, and on the calendar
 * Have access to community resources (Zooms, YouTube channels, GitHub, Slack channels, etc.)
 * Can request funding/other resources (subject to TAC/GB approval)
-    * NOTE: _At the time of this draft, funding and resources beyond collaboration tools have not been established in the OpenSSF.
+    * NOTE: _At the time, funding and resources beyond collaboration tools have not been established in the OpenSSF.
 WGs should expect that their main resource is the community contributions they are able to recruit._

 ## To become `Graduated`:

 * Have received TAC approval of the README.md per `Incubating` requirements above
 * Have met at least 4 times over a period of at least 2 months since becoming `Incubating`
-* Have at least 5 regular members from at least 3 different organizations attending regularly as recorded in meeting minutes.
+* Have at least 5 members from at least 3 different organizations attending regularly as recorded in meeting minutes.
 * Request TAC approval.
 TAC will vote to approve or provide constructive guidance

 ## To remain `Graduated`: